VirtusLab/git-machete/docs/source/cli/diff.rst

 of the current working tree against the fork point of the currently checked out branch.
 See help for :ref:`fork-point` for more details on the meaning of *fork point*.

-Note: the branch in question does not need to occur in the definition file.
+Note: the branch in question does not need to occur in the branch layout file.

 **Options:**